Ryan-Tung/ryan-tung/README.md

 If you have any feedback or suggestions regarding Ryan Tung's portfolio website, please open an issue [in the website repository](https://github.com/Ryan-Tung/ryan-tung.github.io) or contact Ryan directly.

-## Check out Ryan's coding history below 🤫
+## Check out Ryan's project highlights below 🤫